oliviagallego/TesaHealth/docs/Step_2-Database/README.md

 ##### **admin_profile.model.js**

 This user is the simplest one: it consist of a profile for system administrators.
 Therefore, we only stores their verification status and a link to a user, since they are the ones to have access to the DB for check evreything is okay.
+This profile is linked to the user table through the foreign key userId.
+A user can have a admin profile even if they also have clinician or patient profiles.

 ##### **case.model.js**